yanunes11/ReviewAdoptDog/README.md

 3. Open VS Code and clone the project
 4. Authorize the new org.
 5. Deploy the package.xml on the manifest folder.
-Pos-Deployment:
-On the Setup->App Manager->AdoptDog
-Include the System Administrator profile.